gitter-badger/hibbitts-design-org/pages/blog/2015-12-18-flipped-lms-using-an-open-and-collaborative-platform/post.md

 _Figure 4.
 Flipped-LMS approach using Grav CMS, GitHub, and Deploy._

-It's a good time to also review the experience goals for course instructors that can be met with the above approach:
+It's a good time to also review the experience goals for course instructors that are met with the above approach:
  * Controllable (i.e. manageable)
  * Pliable (i.e. flexible)
  * Efficient